routebyintuition/ntnx-go-sdk/pc/README.md

 - Clusters - functions available in 5.15
 - VMs - functions available in 5.15
-- Users
+- Users - functions available in 5.15
 - Hosts - functions available in 5.15
 - Images - functions available in 5.15
+- Subnets - functions available in 5.15

-- Users
+- Users - functions available in 5.15

-  - Create
+- Categories - functions available in 5.15
 - Access Control Policies
-  - Create
-  - List
-  - Update
-  - Delete
-  - Get

 ### Work in progress: